DUI MANSLAUGHTER CRIMINAL DEFENSE ATTORNEY TO FIGHT YOUR SOUTH FLORIDA CHARGE

 Most importantly, we maintain wide-open lines of communication with you, the prosecutors, and the courts to make sure we’re all on the same page with where the case is at and where we want the case to go.
 We know how to win DUI cases, and we’re ready to fight for you and your future.

-DUI Manslaughter Defenses
+DUI Manslaughter Defenses in Florida

 - Valid explanations for your appearance or behavior: If something as traumatic as a death occurred in front of you, it’s quite likely that you’ll be emotional and maybe even begin to cry.
 What if, because you were crying and your eyes were red and shiny, the police thought you were drunk?
 This is an argument that we can use in our benefit.